-Quickstart: Create an example Consumption workflow in multi-tenant Azure Logic Apps with the Azure portal
+Quickstart: Create an example Consumption logic app workflow using the Azure portal

 Applies to: Azure Logic Apps (Consumption)

-This example workflow uses the RSS connector and the Office 365 Outlook connector.
-The RSS connector provides a trigger that checks an RSS feed, based on the specified schedule.
-The Office 365 Outlook connector provides an action that sends an email for each new item.
-The connectors in this example are only two connectors among hundreds of connectors that you can use in a workflow.
-While this example is cloud-based, Azure Logic Apps supports workflows that connect apps, data, services, and systems across cloud, on-premises, and hybrid environments.
+To create an automated workflow that integrates multiple cloud services, this quickstart shows how to create an example workflow that integrates the following services, an RSS feed for a website and an email account.
+The example workflow uses the RSS connector and the Office 365 Outlook connector.
+The RSS connector provides a trigger that you can use to check an RSS feed, based on the specified schedule.
+The Office 365 Outlook connector provides an action that sends an email for each new RSS item.

 The following screenshot shows the high-level example workflow: